Memecoin Global Market Profile: Users, Narratives, and Community Culture Deconstruction

 1. Core Managers: Including the group owner or assistant managers, a few core members are responsible for managing the community, maintaining high-frequency interactions, and promptly posting newly discovered Memecoins or important market information.

-2. Active Contributors: Including experienced traders and alpha information sharers, these users frequently monitor on-chain dynamics, and those who fervently promote a token after buying it, have strong sensitivity to market trends and are willing to continue contributing.
+2. Active Contributors: Including experienced traders and alpha information sharers, these users frequently monitor on-chain dynamics and promote tokens they have purchased, demonstrating strong sensitivity to market trends and a willingness to contribute continuously.

 3. Ordinary Members: The largest group, including followers and observers, may not speak often but will trade in line with market sentiment at critical moments.